boucadair/secure-tacacs-yang/draft-ietf-opsawg-secure-tacacs-yang.md

 'hello-params':
 : Controls TLS versions and cipher suites.

-'keepalives':
-: Providers a set of parameters for testing the aliveness of the server.

 'discontinuity-time':
 : The time on the most recent occasion at which the client suffered a discontinuity.